remipch/remipch.github.io/robotics.md

 * __robot positioning__ through visual odometry
 * __trajectory control__ for accurate path navigation
 * communication between vehicles and the infrastructure
-* intelligent interaction with other users (pedestrians, cyclists, drivers, etc.)
+* intelligent interaction with other users (pedestrians, cyclists, drivers)
 * fleet management system for heterogeneous vehicles

 I used the existing robotics framework developed by the team in __C++ under ROS__